 How copyright works – a primer

-- Translations, adaptations, arrangements of music and alterations of literary and artistic works
+- Translations, adaptations, arrangements of literary and artistic works

 - Computer software